hydradatabase/docs/cloud-warehouse-operations/tls.md

   certificates.
 ---

-# TLS
+# Securely connecting to Hydra

+⚠️ You must use TLS (SSL) to connect to Hydra.
+Hydra does not support unencrypted connections.

-Hydra has publicly-trusted certificates from Let's Encrypt allowing you to connect safety to your data warehouse from anywhere on the Internet.
-To validate the certificate, you must use `sslmode=verify-full` when connecting and configure your Postgres connection to read your public certificate bundle.
+Hydra has publicly-trusted certificates (issued by [Let's Encrypt](https://letsencrypt.org/) allowing you to connect safety and securely to your data warehouse from anywhere on the Internet.

+* Whenever possible, we recommend validating the certificate.
+To do so, use `sslmode=verify-full` when connecting and configure your Postgres connection to read your public certificate bundle.
+More
-If you are unable to configure your Postgres connection, we recommend using `sslmode=require`.
+* If you are unable to configure your Postgres connection, we recommend using `sslmode=require`.

+More information on `sslmode` in [available in the Postgres documentation](https://www.postgresql.org/docs/current/libpq-ssl.html).

 ## psql